 We have a small team of women-identified, culturally sensitive, ethical, and trauma-informed associates ready to help you in your wellness journey.
 All of our Associates are required to have training in Trauma-Informed practices and all come with a social justice oriented background.
 We are allies and supporters of the LGBTQIA+ and BIPOC communities.
 Please feel free to reach out to schedule a session with our highly skilled trained trauma-informed associates.

 Tyler received her Masters of Social Work degree from the University of Nevada Las Vegas in Las Vegas, Nevada, and an undergraduate degree in Psychology from the University of Oklahoma in Norman, Oklahoma.

 Tyler has an extensive background in mental health and has worked with a wide array of clientele ranging from children as young as the age of five to geriatric.
 She also has experience in working with clients in the following areas: trauma (sexual trauma, emotional and physical abuse), anxiety/depression, psychosis, and mood disorders.
 Tyler has worked in inpatient/outpatient settings, group settings, residential settings, and community based social work.

 Tyler implements different treatment modalities, such as Acceptance Commitment Therapy, Cognitive Behavioral Therapy, DBT, and Motivational Interviewing.
 Tyler takes a strength based approach to aid the client in identifying mindfulness techniques and develop effective coping skills to daily life stressors.
 Tyler is TF-CBT Trained.

 With the use of having a client centered, solution focused approach her goal is to provide a safe environment for the client to feel safe and secure in exploring their emotions, self goals, and how the client views themselves.

-In her free time, Tyler likes to participate in yoga, run on nature trails, and paint.
+In her free time, Tyler likes to participate in yoga, running on nature trails, and painting.
 Tyler likes to express creativity and advocacy for mental health through her pieces.
 She also enjoys going to different art exhibits and learning about other cultures and their creative expression.